rcaileff/career_ladders/software_engineering/software_ui_engineer.md

 ## Tools / Framework
 * Leads the implementation and deployment of new development frameworks and tools within their team.

-## Code Writing
-* Leverages best practices and writes code that serves as an example for SE I/II developers.
-* Advocates for establishing and following coding best practices team wide.

-## SDLC / Process
-* Contributes to improving and evolving the Enova process

 ## UI / Design
 * Same as Sr. SE II